vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

     > If this is not set, the list command assumes the repository is in the
     > `default` namespace.

+**NOTE**: If the PackageRepository has been installed in the global namespace (`tanzu-package-repo-global`) the previous command will show the list of available packages on any namespace.

 This will return a table featuring a display name, name (fully qualified), and short description.